Anchors play an important role in a vessel. They are very crucial for the reason that ships with only a single anchor are unseaworthy to sail!

 Pea or Bill – is the tip-most portion of the anchor’s fluke.
 They dig or penetrate the seabed so the fluke gets buried.

 Stock – a long bar near the crown that passes perpendicular to the shank.
-Looking from the top, the stock is also perpendicular with the Arm to ensure that one fluke is at a right angle to the seabed enabling it to dig itself to the ground.
+Looking from the top, the stock is also perpendicular to the Arm to ensure that one fluke is at a right angle to the seabed enabling it to dig itself to the ground.
 However, modern ships use stockless anchors nowadays.

 Crown – area of the anchor head found at the base of the shank between the tripping palms.

-Arm or Tripping Palm – since modern anchors don’t have stock, the part of a modern stockless anchor which tilts the fluke into the seabed is the tripping palm.
+Arm or Tripping Palm – since modern anchors don’t have a stock, the part of a modern stockless anchor which tilts the fluke into the seabed is the tripping palm.
 Its name identifies itself.
 It trips the anchor so that the fluke is always positioned facing the ground.

-The Anchor Chain H2
+The Anchor Chain

 The chain is the connecting link between the ship and the anchor.
 It also serves as a shock absorber especially during swells while anchoring.